cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 process_AB_region_bins_list = []

 #Compute per-bin transfer factor
-#Loop over the bins of the transfering region B, and compute the transfer factors as C/D
+#Loop over the bins of the transferring region B, and compute the transfer factors as C/D
 for i in range(1,histB_pr.GetNbinsX()+1):
     #Define transfer factor as a RooFormulaVar.
 Use the method .obj for RooWorkSpace to retrieve the yield for a given bin and region
     TF_i = RooFormulaVar("TF"+str(i),"Transfer factor C/D bin " + str(i),"(@0/@1)",RooArgList(ws.obj("Bkg_C_region_bin_"+str(i)) , ws.obj("Bkg_D_region_bin_"+str(i)) ))